abdalrhmanaboalsoud/modules_and_testing/README.md

 Make sure you have `pytest` installed in your Python environment.

-Feel free to add more test cases or functions as needed!
+Feel free to add more test cases!